sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 The logical ! operator inverts the truth value of its operand.
 For example, `!true` evaluates to `false`, and `!false` evaluates to `true`.

-### 44. What are the different ways of writing output ?
+### Question 44.
+What are the different ways of writing output ?

 There are several ways of writing output in JavaScript: